“Lonesome No More!” was a slogan Kurt Vonnegut used in his book Slapstick.

 As we’ve done in the past, we will continue bringing programming to schools, libraries, universities, senior centers, and other venues speaking on Kurt Vonnegut’s life, work, and thoughts on how we all can be lonesome no more!

 Planned 2018 Lonesome No More Programming

-- The Kurt Vonnegut Museum and Library hosts a Lonesome No More Kick-Off Event at KVML January 26.
-Reception and art exhibition by muralist Pamela Bliss and other artists begin at 6 pm, followed by the film, Loving Vincent, which features artwork by Bliss and tells the story of Vincent Van Gogh’s struggle with loneliness. $20
+- We host a Lonesome No More Kick Off Event at KVML January 26.
+Reception and art exhibition by muralist Pamela Bliss and other artists begin at 6 p.m., followed by the film, Loving Vincent, which features artwork by Bliss and tells the story of Vincent Van Gogh’s struggle with loneliness.

-- KVML celebrates its Night of Vonnegut Gala April 13 at the Indiana Roof Ballroom from 6 to 9 pm.
-Douglas Brinkley, CNN historian, Rice University professor of history, and contributor to Vanity Fair, presents the keynote.
+- We celebrate our annual Night of Vonnegut Gala April 12 at the Indiana Roof Ballroom from 6 to 9 pm.
+Midnight in the Garden of Good and Evil author John Berendt to give keynote address.
 Musician Kate Lamont of Mab Lab performs, as well.
-Join us for this once-a-year-celebration and fundraiser. $125 (Early Bird Special $100 through 12/31/17).
+Join us for this once-a-year-celebration and fundraiser.

-- May 16 from 6 to 7:30 pm, KVML partners with the National Alliance for Mental Illness (NAMI) to present a 90-minute In Our Own Voice program that focuses on personal narrative stories related to mental health during National Mental Health Month.
+- May 16 from 6 to 7:30 pm, we partner with the National Alliance for Mental Illness (NAMI) to present a 90-minute In Our Own Voice program that focuses on personal narrative stories related to mental health during National Mental Health Month.

-- KVML wraps up its Lonesome No More programming with an important and potentially life-saving LivingWorks safeTALK training for adults and teens 15 and older.
-December 8, time to be determined.
+- We wrap up its Lonesome No More programming with an important and potentially life-saving LivingWorks safeTALK training for adults and teens 15 and older on December 8.